Create Role Description

 Gain consensus and commitment from others, and resolve issues and conflicts

-• Influence others with a fair and considered approach and present persuasive counter-arguments
+• Influence others with a fair and thoughtful approach and present persuasive counter arguments

-• Show sensitivity and understanding in resolving acute and complex conflicts and differences
+• Show sensitivity and understanding when resolving serious and complex conflicts and differences

 • Identify key stakeholders and gain their support in advance

-• Establish a clear negotiation position based on research, a firm grasp of key issues, likely arguments, points of difference and areas for compromise
+• Negotiate from a clear position, based on research, a firm grasp of key issues, likely arguments, points of difference and areas for compromise

-• Anticipate and minimise conflict within the organisation and with external stakeholders
+• Anticipate and minimise conflict within your organisation and with external stakeholders

 Advanced